zedin27/42_libftASM/notes/notes.md

 5. **Hardware stack:** push and pop emulation with machine instruction and register
 6. **Cache:**
 7. **Hit and miss:**
-8. **Virtual memory:** Abstraction of physical memory; helps distribute between programs in a safer and more effective way, and isolates programs from one another.
+8. **Virtual memory:** Abstraction of physical memory; helps distribute between programs in a safer and more effective way, and isolates programs from one another; memory storage supported by data as a secondary storage and transfer between physical addresses.
-9. **Physical memory:**
+9. **Physical memory:** RAM lol
 10. **Locality of reference:** (read below)
 11. **Temporal locality:** accesses to one address are likely to be close in time.
 12. **Spatial locality:** accessing an address X the next memory access will likely to be close to X.
+13. **Protection rings:** Computer hardware privilege levels and computer security.
+The inner, the harder.
+The zero layer would be the kernel, ring 1 and 2 are device drivers, and ring 3 are applications.

 **note**: Memory state and values of registers fully describe the Cpu state (from a programmer’s point of  view). understanding an instruction means understanding its effects on memory and registers.